What the best single cup coffee makers have

 Is temperature control important?
 Not everyone has the same opinion about how hot coffee should be, so having the ability to adjust temperature is an important feature for some people.
-Manual models offer more precise control over variables such as temperature, since users preheat the water.

 How much will it really cost you?
 If you choose a pod coffee maker, the ongoing cost of pods will contribute to the overall cost of ownership.
 Check to see what other items will need to be purchased on a regular basis, such as proprietary filters.
 Also, consider how much each pod will cost on average.

 Do you want to go eco-friendly?
 Pod coffee containers packaged in biodegradable paper filters are more environmentally friendly than plastic or aluminum packets, especially if you brew multiple cups a day.
 However, regardless of what type of pod you use, pod coffee makers generate more waste than automatic-drip machines.